Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-In what follows, we leverage the general superposition results of Theorem \ref{thm:Superposition} and Lemma \ref{lem:SuperpositionPlan} to prove momentum and equi-integrability inequalities for solutions of \eqref{eq:CE} in Proposition \ref{prop:Momentum}, as well as two stability estimates with respect to initial data and driving fields in Proposition \ref{prop:Gronwall}.
-For the sake of readability, we postpone the proof of these results to Appendix \ref{section:AppendixMomentum} and Appendix \ref{section:AppendixGronwall} respectively.
+In what follows, we leverage the general superposition results of Theorem \ref{thm:Superposition} and Lemma \ref{lem:SuperpositionPlan} to prove moment and equi-integrability inequalities for solutions of \eqref{eq:CE} in Proposition \ref{prop:Moment}, as well as two stability estimates with respect to initial data and driving fields in Proposition \ref{prop:Gronwall}.
+For the sake of readability, we postpone the proof of these results to Appendices \ref{section:AppendixMoment} and \ref{section:AppendixGronwall} respectively.